 Half hour distance sessions

-by donation for support during the coronavirus shutdown
+for support during the coronavirus shutdown - donations welcome

-We are offering half hour sessions by donation through April for as many folks as we can.
+We are offering half hour sessions by donation in April and May for as many folks as we can.
 We really love this work and feel that this is the best thing we have to share in terms of mutual aid right now.

 We are asking for a suggested donation of $15 (regular price $50) so we can extend this offer to a lot of people, but we are not turning anyone away for lack of funds.